inBeat/inbeat-website/content/top-influencers/tiktok/cosmetics/united-states/new-york/_index.md

 ---
-title: Top 10 Cosmetics TikTok Influencers In New York In 2023
+title: Top 10 Cosmetics TikTok Influencers In New York In 2024
 description: >-
-  Find top cosmetics TikTok influencers in New York in 2023.
-Most popular hashtags: #fyp #greenscreen #makeup #newyork.
+  Find top cosmetics TikTok influencers in New York in 2024.
+Most popular hashtags: #fyp #greenscreen #newyork #makeup.
 platform: TikTok
 hits: 6
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Identify the best TikTok accounts on inBeat.
-text_bottom: inBeat holds 6 TikTok influencers like this in New York, United States for you to work with.
+text_bottom: Our search engine has 6 TikTok influencers like this in New York, United States for you to connect with.
 profiles:
   - username: "greyzhagan"
     fullname: >-